andagr/Firm/input/blog/post/hello/index.md

 Being perfectly reasonable, my brother printed this on a cap:
 ![Include brain cap][3]

-<br /> If you would like to get in touch with me, there are a number of options on the [About][4] page.
+If you would like to get in touch with me, there are a number of options on the [About][4] page.

 I hope you will enjoy my writings!